-- Web Servers: Web Server does not contain a database.
-It responds to the authentication requests and connects to the DB Master database.
-You need more Web Servers to serve more workload.
-There is no limitation for Web Servers. - Load Balancer: It provides an ability to serve authentication requests from the External Endpoints.
-Load Balancer is a third-party component.
-It is located in DMZ and can be configured to interact with all the Advanced Authentication Servers.
+- Web Servers: Web server does not contain a database.
+It responds to the authentication requests and connects to Global Master.
+You need more web servers to serve more workload.
+There is no limit for the number of web servers. - Load Balancer: A load balancer provides an ability to serve authentication requests from External Endpoints.
+A load balancer is a third-party component.
+It is located in DMZ and can be configured to interact with all Advanced Authentication servers.